 Apple allows mobile app developers to choose from two official programming languages for iOS – Objective-C and Swift.
 Objective-C is a mature and general purpose programming language, whereas Swift is a new age programming language.
-Apple has designed Swift specifically for to iOS, watchOS, tvOS, and macOS platforms.
+Apple has designed Swift specifically for iOS, watchOS, tvOS, and macOS platforms.
 It has been upgrading Swift regularly to help developers build better apps for the latest version of these applications.

 According to the updated TIOBE Programming Community Index, Objective-C is still more popular than Swift.
 The number of developers switching from Objective-C to Swift has been increasing consistently.
 Many developers these days prefer Swift to Objective-C while building new iOS apps and updating existing iOS apps.
 However, it is always important for iOS app developers to keep in mind the major differences between Swift and Objective-C to select the right programming language.

 Swift has a more expressive syntax than Objective-C. It helps programmers to write clean and readable code.
-At the same time, the programming language does not require programmers to write additional code to perform common coding tasks like repetitive statement and string manipulation.
-It even enables developers to take advantage of a new type system to simplify code statement.
+At the same time, the programming language does not require programmers to write additional code to perform common coding tasks like repetitive statements and string manipulation.
+It even enables developers to take advantage of a new type system to simplify code statements.
 Likewise, they can manipulate strings easily by using the “+” operator and inline support for text strings.
 The language features and syntax rules help developers to accelerate iOS app development.

 Interactive Coding Implementation

 Often developers experiment with innovative app ideas and out-of-box functionality to make their iOS app standout in the crowd.
 Objective-C requires developers to put extra time and effort to evaluate new algorithms and graphics routines.
 But Swift makes it easier for programmers to test new algorithms and graphics routines through a feature called PlayGround.
 PlayGround even allows developers to write a piece of code and test the algorithms simultaneously.
-The feature makes programmers more productive and accelerates development of iOS apps with innovative features.
+The feature makes programmers more productive and accelerates the development of iOS apps with innovative features.

 Defect Turnaround Time

 While writing a new iOS app, programmers explore ways to improve its security by identifying and fixing coding errors.
 Unlike Objective-C, Swift makes it easier for programmers to identify and fix the errors in their code.
-For instance, Swift triggers a runtime crash each time a programmer uses nil optional variable.
+For instance, Swift triggers a runtime crash each time a programmer uses nil optional variables.
 Also, it stops the runtime crash exactly on the line that contains the nil optional variable.
 Hence, it becomes easier for programmers to deliver high-quality iOS apps by identifying and fixing all errors in the code in the development phase.